capital-G/supercollider-wiki/Unit-Testing-Guide.md

 For example:
 - You could add it with the IDE from (Edit) Preferences > Intepreter > Include (+).
 - Or edit your active configuration file (by default: `sclang_conf.yaml` found in the User Support Directory)

+### Other tests

+This project also has small test suites for scsynth and supernova written in C++ using Boost.Test, and a few older tests for sclang written in sclang.
+To run them, build the project and then run `ctest` in the build directory.
+If you are using a multi-configuration generator with CMake such as Xcode or Visual Studio, you should also pass the configuration with `-C`, i.e. `ctest -C Debug`.

 Purpose
 -------